bhontz/CodingForGoodGaming/README.md

 #### ACTIVE To-Dos

+    + add a way for players to "check out" when they close the client app so that the server knows when to shut down the game

     + ability to restart the game at any round number

     + ability to rejoin the game and retain your (server) hand